Jannos-443/PRTG-DHCP-Stats/README.md

     + Security Context: Use Windows credentials of parent device

 4. Set the "$IgnorePattern" or "$IgnoreScript" parameter to Exclude DHCP Scopes if needed

+5. Set additionally parameter if needed.
+   - "-PercentageInUse" (default = enabled)
+     Shows the percentage of used IP Adresses per scope.

+   - "-CheckFailOver"
+   Shows DHCP Failover State and Mode.

+   - "-AddressesFree"
+    Shows the Free Addresses per scope.

+   - "-AddressesInUse"
+    Shows the Addresses in Use per scope.

+   - "-ReservedAddress"
+    Shows the Reserved Addresses per scope.

 ## Examples
 ![PRTG-DHCP-Stats](media/Example_OK.png)